The taste of IPA: Towards open-vocabulary keyword spotting and forced alignment in any language: Discussions

-\paragraph{Hard negatives are critical to improving crosslinguistic retrieval, while pretraining provides limited, inconsistent benefits.} Table~\ref{tab:unseen_eval} and~\ref{tab:fieldwork} suggests that, despite the simplicity of the method, models trained with phonetically informed hard negatives have significant improvement over those without, as hard negatives force models to learn to distinguish the nuances in pronunciation.
-However, pretrained the phoneme encoders on phonemic transcripts did not always help but might be adverse to performance in some cases (see Table~\ref{tab:fieldwork}).
-Our hypothesis is that, compared to orthographic texts, phonemic sequences are limited in the number of symbols, simple in structure and unambiguous in their meanings, making them easy to learn even without large-scale pretraining.
+\paragraph{Does multilingual models always hold advantages over monolingual models?} At least in the current study, multilingual models might not hold an apparent advantage over well-engineered monolingual models in high-resource languages.
+As shown in Table~\ref{tab:libriphrase} and Table~\ref{tab:timit}, compared to other state-of-the-art KWS and forced alignment models, \ourclap{} and \ouraligner{} was not able to outperform well-engineered monolingual models.
+Our multilingual models have not been trained on the training set of LibriPhrase or TIMIT, so some of the performance gaps might be caused by domain mismatch.
+Even with zero adaptations, multilingual models achieve close performance to monolingual models, suggesting that our approach is promising and may reach better results if scaled up.

+\paragraph{Should we scale up the number of languages or number of training hours?} We compared \ourclap{} only trained on VoxCommunis \cite{ahn-chodroff-2022-voxcommunis-2} or \fleurs{}.
+VoxCommunis has almost twice as many hours as \fleurs{} with roughly half of the languages.
+In Table~\ref{tab:libriphrase} and~\ref{tab:unseen_eval}, \ourclap{}-\textsc{Vc} trained on more hours of speech generally has similar performance as \ourclap{}-\textsc{Fleurs} trained on a subset of the \ipapack{} across metrics, which suggests that creating high-quality data is effective in achieving good performance.
+But this finding also suggests that we can achieve good crosslinguistic generalizability with fewer languages but longer hours using phoneme modeling.
+Given the empirical data distributions in real-life settings, scaling up training hours in a dozen of languages is much easier than scaling up the number of languages.
+The practical implication is that we might be able to build multilingual speech processing systems for many low-resource or zero-resource languages with large-scale data in a dozen relatively high-resource languages.

-\paragraph{Creating high-quality phonemic transcriptions remains extremely challenging for most world languages.} During our dataset construction, we were unable to process many languages due to the lack of pronunciation dictionaries, text transcriptions, or relevant NLP tools (e.g., the lack of good word segmentation tools for some East/South East Asian languages).
-While there are large-scale speech corpora encompassing more than 1000 languages \cite{salesky-etal-2020-corpus,pratap2023scaling}, textual or phonemic labels cannot be easily obtained for most of them, limiting their usage in many research applications.
-Our effort marks a small step in creating the high-quality phonemic transcriptions to more languages, yet much is still needed to be done for more languages in the world.
+\paragraph{Is it feasible to scale up the creation of good-quality phonemic transcriptions in world languages?} Despite our attempt, there are still multiple challenges for creating phonemic transcriptions.
+During our dataset construction, we were unable to process many languages due to the lack of pronunciation dictionaries, text transcriptions, or relevant NLP tools, especially the lack of good word segmentation tools for some East/Southeast Asian languages like Khmer.
+While available large-scale speech corpora nowadays encompass more than 1000 languages \cite{salesky-etal-2020-corpus,pratap2023scaling}, textual or phonemic labels cannot be easily obtained for most of them, limiting their usage in many research applications.